gottacatchenall/ms_sampling_effort/manuscript.md

 consider that species are not observed independent of their relative abundance.
-In the next section we demonstrate that distribution of abundance in ecosystems can lead to realized values of $p_{fn}$ similar to those in @fig:negativebinom for species with low relative abundance, purely as a function of sampling effort.
+In the next section we demonstrate that distribution of abundance in ecosystems can lead to realized values of $p_{fn}$ similar to those in @fig:negativebinom for species with low relative abundance, simply as a artifact of sampling effort.

 ## False-negatives as a product of relative abundance